 From a rain shower to an eco loo

 We did know that this would change soon.
 And how.
 From a rain shower and a bath to a campsite with a shared ‘eco loo’ (fancy word for a little house with a hole in the ground).
-Despite the lack of facilities the Kwass Se Baai Campsite was definitely high on our list.
+Despite the lack of facilities, the Kwass Se Baai Campsite in Namaqua was definitely high on our list.
 This isn’t that hard to imagine since the campsite is located right to a pristine beach!

 Rooibos (en) route